weFlyGround/PyChat/README.md

 Just unpack 7Zip, then start program in the unpacked folder;

 For PY(source code):
-PyInstaller: 4.8; Python: 3.10.1; Libraries: os, pyrebase(or your server library), re, time, datetime;
+PyInstaller: 4.8; Python: 3.10.1; Libraries: os, pyrebase(or your server library), re, time, datetime, colorama;
 To install, open CMD(Command Prompt), then input this: pip install (name of library);

 Notice: